Cooper Jack Beach, Turks and Caicos

 Sinkhole with a natural bridge at Cooper Jack Bay Beach.
 This has since been destroyed and filled in for a villa development.

-The cliffs above Cooper Jack Beach once were home to a number of interesting small caves and sinkholes, which were formed by the Karst process of dissolution.
+The cliffs above Cooper Jack Bay Beach once were home to a number of interesting small caves and sinkholes, which were formed by the Karst process of dissolution.

-These features included dozens of sinkholes banana pit caves, and several natural rock arches, many of which displayed fascinating and intricate limestone stratification patterns.
+These features included dozens of sinkholes, banana pit caves, and several natural rock arches, many of which displayed fascinating and intricate limestone stratification patterns.

-A small nature park also existed at the site, with paths around some of the formations, and stone carvings of animals and pirates.
-Unfortunately, nearly all caves and features were destroyed and filled in 2022 for a luxury villa development.
+A small nature park also existed at the site, with paths around some of the formations and stone carvings of animals and pirates.

 Beach Access